 Long before the disruptions of COVID-19, Illinois was a pioneer in the field of online education.
 Our faculty and staff have been innovators and leaders in leveraging advances in technology into new ways of teaching and learning for the 21st century.
 We are committed to ensuring that every student, in every mode of delivery, has the transformational educational experience that we promise here at Illinois.

-The Fall 2020 semester will see courses delivered in-part or entirely online.
+The Fall 2020 and Spring 2021 semesters will include a blend of in-person and remote instruction.
 While many university instructors have familiarity with online course delivery, remote instruction can still be a new experience for others.
 The university is committed to helping all instructors adapt their coursework to the challenges presented by COVID-19.

 The Academics guide contains information that is relevant to all students and instructors, whether their classes are online or in-person.
 The Academics guide includes:

 Please make sure you also review information on the Academics guide.

 The Center for Innovation in Teaching and Learning (CITL) and Technology Services have created a number of resources for online instructors.

 CITL’s Keep Teaching website has information and services for remote students.